-Is it possible to have stress free family session during the wedding day?
+Is it possible to have stress stress-free family session during the wedding day?
 Yes!
 If you and your wedding photographer are on the same page.
-During the pre wedding consultation with my couples I often ask “Which part of your wedding is the most important for us to capture?”.
+During the pre-wedding consultation with my couples, I often ask “Which part of your wedding is the most important for us to capture?”.
 Although I know that the entire wedding is important to photograph, the answer to this question makes it much easier for me to understand the couple.

 Knowing the importance of the family photos I do suggest that you take your time when considering them.